jheinzel/gh-tutorbot/README.md

     + `review-date-desc`: Order by last review date (descending).
   + `--group`: Filter by group.
 The group number is specified as a positive integer.
 If omitted, all groups are considered
-  + `--all-reviewers`: Show statistics from all reviewers: students, leturers, and tutors.
+  + `--all-reviewers`: Show statistics from all reviewers: students, letchers, and tutors.
 If omitted, only students are considered.

 * Perform a plagiarism check: Uses JPlag to cross-verify all assignment